robertkendrick/Sprint/myth/_docs_src/forge/generators.md

 	$ php sprint forge migration {name}

 Will scan the name to attempt to determine the type of action that it should perform and will build basic methods for you to fine-tune.
-Some common examples are:
+Some common examples of `name` are:

-	create_user_table					// Creates a new table called 'user' make_role_table						// Creates a new table called 'role' add_name_column_to_log_table		// Adds a new column called 'name' to the 'log' table insert_age_column_log_table			// Adds a new column called 'age' to the 'log' table remove_age_column_from_log_table	// Removes the 'age' column from the 'log' table drop_age_column_log_table			// Removes the 'age' column from the 'log' table delete_age_column_log_table			// Removes the 'age' column from the 'log' table
+	create_user_table							// Creates a new table called 'user' create_shopping_store_table					// Creates a new table called 'shopping_store'
+	make_role_table								// Creates a new table called 'role' add_name_column_to_log_table				// Adds a new column called 'name' to the 'log' table add_two_tone_column_to_shopping_store_table	// As above but column name and table name are multi-word insert_age_column_log_table					// Adds a new column called 'age' to the 'log' table remove_age_column_from_log_table			// Removes the 'age' column from the 'log' table drop_age_column_log_table					// Removes the 'age' column from the 'log' table delete_age_column_log_table					// Removes the 'age' column from the 'log' table

+As you can see from the above you are not restricted to single word column and table names.
+These can be made up of as many words as you want.

 ### Fields
 You can pass in a list of fields that it should create for you whenever you're making a new table.
 The fields list is a simple string with `{name}:{type}:{length}` descriptions that define them.